LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 #### Create a Glue job to ingest all database tables to S3

-You can prototype your script and test ingesting a few tables by referring to an [example script][TODO: Link to Github repo Glue script] and following [this guide][using-glue-studio].
+You can prototype your script and test ingesting a few tables by referring to an [example script][example-script] and following [this guide][using-glue-studio].
 Refer to [this guide][deploy-glue-job-and-crawler] when you are ready to deploy your Glue job along with a Crawler which will read all the tables from S3 into a Glue Catalog Database where the tables can be queried.